adithyajain27/snake_water_gun_game/README.md

 *  Water beats Gun (Water wins).
 *  Gun beats Snake (Gun wins).
 *  If both the user and the computer make the same choice, it's a tie.

-* * The outcome of the round is displayed (e.g., "You win!" or "Computer wins!"). * *
+   _the outcome of the round is displayed (e.g., "You win!" or "Computer wins!")._

 The user is asked if they want to play another round.
-If they choose ** "yes" ** the game continues; otherwise, it exits.
+If they choose **"yes"** the game continues; otherwise, it exits.

 The game continues until the user decides not to play anymore.
 It provides a fun and interactive way to make choices and determine the winner based on the rules of the game.